PARTH264/Machine-Learning-Tutorial/README.md

 ├── README.md                   # This readme file
 ├── tutorial.pdf                # The tutorial document (if applicable)
-├── code/                       # Directory containing all code files │   └── tutorial_notebook.ipynb # Jupyter Notebook with code and explanations
+├── code/                       # Directory containing all code files │   └── Diabetes_Prediction.ipynb # Jupyter Notebook with code and explanations
 ├── data/                       #  datasets used in the project │   └── diabetes.csv             # dataset
 ```